Connecting an Ultra HD Blu-ray Player

 Using Your Soundbar as Your AV Hub

 In this system, the soundbar has HDMI inputs and connects all of your devices through it as well as the television.
-If your soundbar does not have HDMI inputs, then you would want to use the drawing above as your guide since you’d need to connect your Blu-ray player to the television directly.
+If your soundbar does not have HDMI inputs, then you would want to use the drawing above as your guide since you’d need to connect your Ultra HD Blu-ray player to the television directly.
 This setup again assumes that you don’t have an AV receiver and loudspeakers, but are using the soundbar as your primary audio device.
 Here’s what this looks like:

-While much of this is straightforward, there are some areas that can give you some difficulty when adding in a new Blu-ray player.
+While much of this is straightforward, there are some areas that can give you some difficulty when adding in a new Ultra HD Blu-ray player.
 Here are the things we thought of that might serve as some helpful tips for your to keep in mind:

 - Some newer AV receivers number their inputs instead of using labels.
 This is because they are assignable in the on-screen setup interface.
-That means that when you add your Blu-ray player, you’ll need to assign the HDMI input you connected it to so that it’s on the “Blu-ray” input of the receiver.
+That means that when you add your Ultra HD Blu-ray player, you’ll need to assign the HDMI input you connected it to so that it’s on the “Blu-ray” input of the receiver.

 - If your AV receiver is older and doesn’t have HDMI, don’t panic!
 Connect the HDMI output of the player directly to your television and then connect an optical digital output to your AV receiver (or you can use analogue if you absolutely don’t need surround sound).
 The will get you the video to the television (as well as audio) but it will also allow you to use your AV receiver for audio and even decode Dolby Digital for surround sound (via optical).
-When configured in this way, you may want to turn the speakers “Off” on the TV to avoid hearing duplicated sound from both the TV and your speakers.
+When configured in this way, you want to turn the speakers “Off” on the TV to avoid hearing duplicated sounds from both the TV and your speakers.

 Wrapping It Up